Largest crocodile in captivity still growing after turning 120 years old!

 Green Island, Australia - Cassius, the largest crocodile living in captivity, recently turned 120 years old and he's still growing, leaving scientists stunned at his longevity!

-The saltwater crocodile stretches out to a whopping length of 17 feet and 11.75, making him the largest captive crocodile in the world – and he owns a Guinness world record to prove it!
+A saltwater crocodile, Cassius stretches out to a whopping length of 17 feet and 11.75, making him the largest captive crocodile in the world – and he owns a Guinness world record to prove it!

 Graeme Webb helped capture the croc in 1984 and he determined Cassius has grown 13 inches in the last 20 years.